-I have received the following awards or titles (reversely chronological order):
+I received the following awards or honors:

-I was selected into "南京大学登峰人才支持计划" (Level B) in 2013.
+I was selected into "Mountain-Climbing Talents" (南京大学登峰人才支持计划) (Level B) in 2013.

-I was awarded "中创软件人才奖" in 2012.
+I was selected into "CVIC SE Talents" (中创软件人才奖) in 2012.

-I was awarded "National Science and Technology Progress Award" (国家科学技术进步奖) (Second Class, 7/10) in 2011.
+I received "National Science and Technology Progress Award" (国家科学技术进步奖) (Second Class, 7/10) in 2011.